Ireland: Did you mean...?

 Carved Stone Head from Corleck Hill, Ireland

-This carved stone head (with 3 faces) was found at Corleck Hill, Co.
-Cavan, Ireland and dates back to the 1st to 2nd centuries CE.
-National Museum of Ireland-Archaeology, Dublin, Republic of Ireland.
+Carved stone head (with 3 faces) from Corleck Hill, Co.
+Cavan, Ireland, 1st-2nd century.
+National Museum of Ireland-Archaeology, Dublin.

 Membership